stmilne/icds_docs/docs/03_data.md

 <a name="transfer"></a>
 # Transferring Data to, from, and between ICDS Resources

-Use of traditional remote file transfer tools such as [command line utilities] (#cli-transfer) and [drag and drop applications](#gui-transfer) are supported.
+Use of traditional remote file transfer tools such as [Command Line Tools] and [drag and drop applications](#gui-transfer) are supported.
 Additionally, ICDS offers [Globus optimized Endpoints](#globus).
 Globus is a robust data transfer service and is the recommended solution for large scale data transfers.

 To use other specialized data-transfer software, such as Aspera.
 [Contact our iASK Support Team](mailto: iask@ics.psu.edu) for additional information and